1 / 5

 Offline-first stance: the mesh assumes the network may not be there.
 Nodes carry their own truth and reconcile when they reach each other.

-The memory layer is memory-mapped (zero-copy), journaled for crash safety, encrypted at rest with AES-256-GCM, and indexed by up to 16 keys per store.
-Binary serialization compresses roughly 79x versus raw text.
+A novel persistence layer for sovereign, encrypted, indexable knowledge.
 Knowledge and code share the same representation, which means the system reasons about its own behavior the same way it reasons about anything else.

 One linear flow from operator's voice to runtime tick: